One some planar Baumslag-Solitar actions

 \end{proof}

-By the previous lemma, both $h$ and $f$ map the annulus $A= \R^2\backslash \{(0,0)\}$ onto itself.
-So, we have $h,f:A\to A$ satisfying the $\bs$ -equation.
-Moreover, $f|_A$ is isotopic to the identity, as it preserves orientation and boundary components.
-So, we have well defined curves $\gamma _x$ for all $x\in A$.
-We show in the next lemma that every $f$-orbit must turn infinitely around the annulus.
-More precisely:
+By Lemma \ref{fix cero} both $h$ and $f$ map the annulus $A= \R^2\setminus \{(0,0)\}$ onto itself, thus defining an action of $BS(1,n)$ on $A$.
+Moreover, the restriction $f|_A:A\to A$ is isotopic to the identity, since it preserves orientation and both ends of the annulus.
+So we can assume that for $x\in A$ the curves $\gamma _x$ are contained in $A$.
+We will need the following general statement for annulus maps, which is a consequence of Theorem \ref{fr}: